 Tolmachoff Farms produces pumpkins of all shapes and sizes, and you’ll be sure to find the perfect one for your jack-o-lantern.
 You can also interact with friendly farm animals at their petting zoo, let the kids climb free on the hay pyramid, or hitch a ride on the small train.
 If you’re looking for a family-friendly pumpkin patch on the west side of the valley, look no further!

 - Address: 5626 N 75th Ave, Glendale, AZ 85303

 - Entrance Fee: $15

 - Hours: Wed-Sun 10 am-11 pm through October

 If you’re trying to find a cute place to take seasonal photos with your kids, the free Desert Ridge Pumpkin Patch should be on your list!
 They really take the presentation of their pumpkins seriously, and you’ll be sure to walk away with memories, photos, and the perfect orange pumpkin.

 On select days, you can partake in free apple cider and there are even face painting stations for the kids.
 The photo wall is adorably decorated with pumpkins and hay bales, and you’ll want to be sure to snap some fun shots here of your baby’s first pumpkin patch.

-The Desert Ridge Marketplace is a hub for seasonal activities and festivals throughout the year, so be sure to stop by between October 15th-30th if you’re on the hunt for a pumpkin and a fun time!
+The Desert Ridge Marketplace is a hub for seasonal activities and festivals throughout the year, so be sure to stop by between October 15th-30th for the Halloween period if you’re on the hunt for a pumpkin and a fun time!

 - Address: 21001 N Tatum Blvd, Phoenix, AZ 85050